 Below is the private back yard in the wintertime with snow fun for the kids......

-Your garage and trash cans where the trash is promptly picked up twice a week and below is a panoramic view of your new house and backyard with your swingset right in the middle in the summertime.
+Bonus garage and trash cans where the trash is promptly picked up twice a week and below is a panoramic view of your new house and backyard.

 Impress your friends with the focal point of the house, a brand new stained cut glass custom front steel door.